 This disaster gave the bearers a good opportunity to recognize not only disaster risks for their event but also potential risks underlying their own lives.
-If this opportunity can lead to visualizing and sharing regional disaster risks, and also to forming a common recognition and agreement on pre-disaster preparation and post-disaster responses among the residents, the disaster risk management practice for ICH can be developed into disaster risk management practice for the whole life of the residents.
+If this opportunity can lead to visualizing and sharing regional disaster risks, and also to forming a common recognition and agreement on pre-disaster preparation and post-disaster responses among the residents, the disaster risk management practice for ICH can be developed into disaster risk management practice for the residents.